fanrenaz/starter-academic/content/en/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 Yifan Ren is a Ph.D. student in MIS at the University of Houston, supervised by Professor Yili(Kevin) Hong.
-His research interests include Social Media, Online Learning, and FinTech, through multiple methodologies including machine learning, econometrics, and field experiments.
+His research interests include Social Media and FinTech, through multiple methodologies including machine learning, econometrics, and field experiments.
 He worked with multiple professors for different projects before, from which he obtained research experience and training.